UBC-MOAD/cookiecutter-analysis-repo/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-This analysis repo cookiecutter is copyright 2020 by the UBC EOAS MOAD Group and The University of British Columbia.
+This analysis repo cookiecutter is copyright 2020-2021 by the `UBC EOAS MOAD Group`_ and The University of British Columbia.

 It is licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0.
 Please see the LICENSE file for details of the license.

+.. _UBC EOAS MOAD Group: https://github.com/UBC-MOAD/docs/blob/master/CONTRIBUTORS.rst